Lune Logo

 Volkswagen badge, shown on an old red car

-Volkswagen is infamous in the climate world.
+The Volkswagen greenwashing scandal is infamous in the climate world.

-But for all the wrong reasons.
 Their company offsetting was widely criticised as being nothing more than greenwashing – even becoming a damning report by Greenpeace.

 1. Offsetting without first reducing

-2. Funding low-quality projects.
+2. Funding low-quality projects

-Offsetting without first reducing
+Offsetting without first reducing is greenwashing

 They had taken actions to reduce their own carbon footprint, especially improving the efficiency of their production.
 But, as the Greenpeace report points out, there was a long way for Volkswagen to go in terms of cutting their emissions – especially in terms of promoting the transition to electric cars and more sustainable car use.

-How could Volkswagen have avoided this accusation?
 By ensuring their plans to cut emissions were rigorous and included the entire value chain of their business.
 We'd always recommend aligning your plans to reduce company emissions with a rigorous, reputable framework – such as Science Based Targets – to ensure that your plans are going as far as possible, and properly align with wider net zero goals.

 Science based targets – driving ambitious corporate climate action